Star Trek Parallel Opposites at LYRATEK.COM

 A series of "Fan Collective" DVD Sets are also on the market, offering a sampling of episodes from across all Star Trek series and spinoffs.
 "Alternate Realities" is apparently the first of those to offer the remastered versions of original Star Trek episodes, with the upgraded special effects.
 Those who are dubious about this process may wish to try this less-expensive-than-a-full-season set to see what all the fuss is about.

-We also get some long-awaited audio commentaries on a few of the episodes, a welcome rarity for Star Trek's live-action tv shows, although some British fans have complained that the audio commentaries are missing from the Region 2 version.
+We also get some long-awaited audio commentaries on a few of the episodes, a welcome rarity for Star Trek's live-action TV shows, although some British fans have complained that the audio commentaries are missing from the Region 2 version.

 20 episodes @ 43-51 minutes each: